(309) 555-0100

 Elevated radon result details

 The most useful mitigation requests include the radon level (in pCi/L if you have it), when the test was done, how long it ran, and whether it was part of a real estate transaction or general homeowner monitoring.
 If you only remember it was "high," the form still works — but if you can pull up the number, include it.
-That single piece of context changes how a follow-up conversation starts.
+That single piece of context changes the next questions.

 04